mozilla-l10n/styleguides/docs/cs/general.md

 * **Titles** should be brief and precise.
 Unless necessary, it shouldn’t be a whole sentence.
 Capitalize the first letter of the first word only.
 * **Window titles** should be short and use infinitive form, e.g. "Uložit soubor".
 * In **buttons** capitalize the first letter of the first word in the label only.
 Limit the whole text to one or two words.
-Use verbs in infinitive form that precisely describe the button’s action.
+Use verbs in infinitive form that precisely describe the button’s action result.
+It’s way better to translate "Install" button label as "Nainstalovat" than "Instalovat".
 Most of them will be probably covered in our [glossary](glossary.md).
 * **Checkboxes** and **radio buttons** capitalize the first letter of the first word and use infinitive form.
 Make sure that the translations of elements in the same group or section are consistent and sound natural as a list of alternative or complementary choices.
 * In **select options list** capitalize the first letter of the first word, unless the selector makes a sentence together with the corresponding label.
 In that case make sure all options make a correct sentence with the label.
 Try to keep all the options about the same length and preferably short.
 * **Tooltips** serve the purpose of a short help and appear when mouse is hovered over an UI element.
 Use active voice with the element as unexpressed subject, e.g. "Zobrazí historii", "Uloží soubor", "Otevře nabídku".